This post may contain affiliate links. Please read our disclosure policy.

 • Strain the sauce onto a low bowl.

-• Arrange your fish.
+• Arrange your fish into the sauce.

 Nutrition